-Tours of the Scottish Parliament are free of charge.
-Advanced booking is essential.
+All visits and guided tours of the Scottish Parliament are free of charge.

-On this general tour through the Scottish Parliament building guides provide information on the history, work and procedures of the Scottish Parliament and about the architecture of the award winning Scottish Parliament building.
+On this general tour through the Scottish Parliament building guides provide information on the history, work and procedures of the Scottish Parliament and on the architecture of the award winning Scottish Parliament building.
+Advance booking is advised.

 Policies and procedures for requesting a guided tour and how we will use your data.